 We are focused on preventing discrimination throughout all phases of the employment life cycle, beginning with recruitment and selection.
-Our recruitment is focused on selecting the best person for the job, taking into account only factors relevant to the person's ability to successfully perform the role.
-As a default, we seek to advertise all roles internally to facilitate access by all employees and we use gender-neutral language in our advertisements.
+Our recruitment is focused on selecting the best person for the job by only taking into account factors relevant to the person's ability to successfully perform the role.
+As a default, we seek to advertise all roles internally to facilitate access by all of our people and we use gender-neutral language in our advertisements.